bill-tracker/billtracker_grunt/README.md

 8. `grunt devserver`

-9. `grunt`
+9. `grunt watch` (in another terminal, to watch for stylesheet changes)

-Then go to localhost:8000
+Go to localhost:8000 to test

-### Why are there src, dev & dist folders?
-So for this project we are working in the src folder and then outputting to both the dev and dist folders.
-Dev is for viewing while working in src and dist is the production version.
-Right now the only difference between dev and dist is that the css & js are each compressed to one minified file on dist.

 ### We're using sass for our css
 We are using sass for our css.
 To compile the scss to css manually use `grunt sassy`.
-You can also run `grunt watchsass` and anytime you save any file in src it will compile your scss to css and also copy src to dev.
+You can also run `grunt watch` and anytime you save any file in src it will compile your scss to css and also copy src to dev.

 ### css & js are minified in dist
-The way we're dealing with css in src is that there's a css, scss and cssmin folder.
-We're making all changes to the scss files.
-Then we compile the scss to css with `sassy` or `watchsass`.
-Then the `grunt mincss` command takes everything in the css folder and combines it to one file and minifies that file.
-Similarly with javascript, src has a js and jsmin folder.  `grunt compressjs` takes all the js in the js folder and outputs it to one minified file in jsmin.
-The grunt devcopy and dist copy are tweaked so they don't copy the scss folder over or the cssmin or jsmin folder.  distcopy only copies the minified css & js files, not all the others.
+`styles/src` contains our sass files.
+These files are compiled into css and placed in `styles/dev` while running `grunt watch` or after a `grunt sassy` command.
+The `grunt cssmin` command takes everything in `styles/dev` and minifies that file.
+Javascript files are stored in `scripts/src`.  `grunt compressjs` takes all script files and outputs them to one minified file in `scripts/dist`.

 ### Grunt Commands
 Here are all our grunt commands:

-`grunt devclean` - delete the dev folder

-`grunt distclean` - delete the dist folder

-`grunt devcopy` - copy src to dev

-`grunt distcopy` - copy src to dist

-`grunt devmigrate` - runs python manage.py makemigrations & python manage.py
- migrate on dev
+`clean:styles`, `clean:scripts`, or `clean:all` - cleanup build artifacts (or `git clean -f`)

-`grunt distmigrate` - runs python manage.py makemigrations & python manage.py
+`grunt migrate` - runs python manage.py migrate
- migrate on dist

-`grunt devserver` - runs python manage.py runserver in dev, go to localhost:8000 to see the dev build in your brower
+`grunt devserver` - runs python manage.py runserver, go to localhost:8000 to see the build in your brower

-`grunt distserver` - runs python manage.py runserver in dev, go to localhost:8000 to see the dist build in your brower

 `grunt sassy` - compiles the scss to css

-`grunt compressjs` - combines and minifies the js to jsmin/scripts.min.js
+`grunt cssmin` - combines and minifies css

-`grunt mincss` - combines and minifies the css to cssmin/scripts.min.js
+`grunt compressjs` - combines and minifies javascript

-`grunt watchsass` - watches src for any time you save a file.
-When you do, it runs `grunt sassy` and `grunt devcopy`
+`grunt watch` - watches `styles/src` for any time you save a file.
+When you do, it runs `grunt sassy`

-`grunt` - just running `grunt` by itself does all the hard work and gets both dev and dist ready to view.
-It compiles, minifies and copies both dev and dist